sajibm247/azure-cloud-portfolio/Projects/Project-00-Azure-Foundation/README.md

 - How to run my first Azure CLI command (`az group show`)

 ## Open Question
-- [Your open question here — e.g. "At what point would ZRS actually matter for a real small business app?"]
+- At what point would ZRS actually matter for a real small business app??